meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Lottery winners and accident victims were asked several open-ended quetions such as:
 "Has your lifestyle changed in any way wince you won?
 How?"
 "Do you feel you in any way deserved what happened?"
-"Do you ask yourself, "
+"Do you ask yourself, 'Why me?'
+How do you answer?"

+They were also asked to rate how much credit or blame they assigned to themselves for their outcome and divide the responsibility amo